 Association of American Colleges and Universities, 2018

 Rooted in the concept of learning as both a formative and transformative process, the general education curriculum is designed to provide students with the essential foundation for lifelong learning.
 In addition, it develops students’ skills and characters that will help them achieve their academic pursuits and become engaged citizens and ethical leaders in a global society (Vander Schee, 2011).
+In a way, it can be viewed as thought leadership development through the mastery of foundational subjects.
 With this, it is only important that the courses under the general education program can expand students’ fundamental knowledge, abilities, and aesthetic sensibilities.

 In a sense, the general education program aims to produce a student who: